 I developed a recipe for Vegetarian Moussaka for my daughter; who became vegetarian at 17 years old.
 I always make a meat Greek Moussaka for Purim; and I wanted her to be able to enjoy some of the same flavors.
-Vegetarian Moussaka, made with roasted eggplant layered with a creamy vegetarian meat sauce, is very satisfying and delicious for vegetarians and meat lovers alike.
+I make Vegetarian Moussaka with roasted eggplant and layer with a creamy vegetarian meat sauce.
+It is very satisfying and delicious for vegetarians and meat lovers alike.
 Serve it with steamed rice and a salad and you have a wonderful meal.
 Add to that – it freezes well; so make a large pan of Moussaka, cut it into portions and freeze until needed.

 By January 2, 2014Published:

 - 16 Servings

 - 1 28 ounce Can/box organic Crushed Tomatoes Drained

 - 3/4 Cup Flat Leaf Parsley Chopped